 Many ingredients used in the products sold in our restaurants are commodities that are subject to unpredictable price volatility.
-Currently, we do not utilize fixed price contracts for certain commodities such as produce, cheese and chicken.
+Currently, we do not utilize fixed price contracts for certain commodities such as produce, cheese or chicken.
 As a result, we are subject to prevailing market conditions when purchasing these types of commodities.
 For other commodities, we employ various purchasing and pricing contract techniques in an effort to minimize volatility, including fixed price contracts for terms of generally one year or less and negotiating prices with vendors with reference to fluctuating market prices.
 We currently do not use financial instruments to hedge commodity prices, but we will continue to evaluate their viability.
 Extreme and/or long term increases in commodity prices could adversely affect our future results, especially if we are unable to increase menu prices as a result of competitive or other factors.
-Additionally, if there is a time lag between the increasing commodity prices and our ability to increase menu prices or if we believe the commodity price increase to be short in duration and we choose not to pass on the cost increases, our short-term financial results could be negatively affected.
+Additionally, if we are unable to increases, our short-term financial results could be negatively affected.